 STRUCTURE OF THE INSTITUTE

-The Legal Education Opportunities (LEO) Institute consists of a full-time, two-week summer program during which participants attend classes covering material from regular first-year core courses, and workshops on critical skill development and adjusting to law school.
+The Legal Education Opportunities (LEO) Institute consists of a full-time, two-week summer program during which participants attend both classes covering material from regular first-year core courses, and workshops on critical skill development and adjusting to law school.
 These classes and workshops are taught by law school faculty, administrators and other professionals.
-The Institute is designed to give you a running start on developing skills and techniques for your law school career.
-The program typically runs in the beginning of August, after which regular classes begin.
+The Institute is designed to give you a running start on developing skills and techniques for approaching the study of law.
+The program typically runs from August 1 through August 15, after which regular classes begin.
 Consequently, if you are working next summer, you will want to arrange to take a leave from your job early, as the Institute will require your full-time commitment.
 Students who will be relocating to the New York – New Jersey area for attendance in the Institute are encouraged to contact our Student Services Department for assistance with your housing search.
-Upon fulfillment of LEO program requirements, students will begin law school as either full-time or part-time students.
+Upon fulfillment of LEO program requirements, students will begin law school as full-time students with a reduced load.

 Seton Hall is also committed to supporting you after you begin law school.
-During your first year, you will participate in Seton Hall’s Legal Analysis class in which you will continue to develop skills necessary in the classroom and your instructors will provide you with assistance in outline preparation and further guidance as you approach exams.
+During your first year, you will participate in Seton Hall’s Academic Success Program.
+Through this program, you will continue your skills development, and your instructors will provide you with assistance in outline preparation and further guidance as you approach exams.
 The structure of the program is based upon many years of experience in helping students succeed in law school and pass the bar exam.
 Once regular classes begin, you (along with other students selected for this program) will be enrolled on a full-time reduced load basis.
 A reduced load full-time enrollment, in conjunction with mandatory participation in Skills & Methods I and II during the fall and spring semesters, will enhance further your educational experience and prospects for success.

 There is no additional fee for the LEO Institute or the Academic Success Program.
 You will need to meet all JD program payment obligations in accordance with standard payment and financial aid requirements.
 LEO students with demonstrated financial need (as determined by the Seton Hall Law School Financial Aid Office) will be awarded an annually renewable $10,000 grant towards tuition and fees.
 In order for a determination of financial need to be made, LEO applicants must submit a Free Application for Federal Student Aid (FAFSA) no later than April 1st.